oneapi-src/oneAPI-samples/.github/ISSUE_TEMPLATE/new_sample.md

 ---
 name: Request to add a oneAPI Sample
 about: Use this template to request to add a new Code Sample
-title: 'Request to Add a oneAPI Sample <YourSampleName>'
+title: Request to Add a oneAPI Sample <YourSampleName>
-labels: 'enhancement'
+labels: enhancement
-assignees: Project Manager
+assignees: ''

 ---

 ## Summary